Murray County DUI Lawyer - Murray County DUI Attorney

 At The Law Office of Richard Lawson, our proven track record and decades of experience make us the smart choice for people in need of strong DUI Lawyer in Murray County.
 We understand the seriousness of your DUI charge and our goal is to assist those accused avoid harsh punishments.

-If you have been arrested for DUI in Georgia, you have only ten business days to request an Administrative License Suspension (ALS) Hearing.
-If you (or your Murray County DUI Lawyer) do not request the hearing, or if it is not requested within the ten-day time frame, your license will be suspended.
+If you have been arrested for DUI in Georgia, you have only thirty days to request an Administrative License Suspension (ALS) Hearing or choose to install an ignition interlock device in your vehicle.
+If you (or your Murray County DUI Lawyer) do not request the hearing, or if it is not requested within the thirty-day time frame, your license will be suspended.
 The State of Georgia assesses a fee of $150 to file the hearing request.
 If you refused the State's chemical test, your Georgia driver's license will be suspended for one year with no chance for a restricted permit or early reinstatement.

 If you have been arrested and charged with DUI, you more than likely have questions such as these: